- Steve Jungbluth

 Swimming & Diving Coaches

-Steve Jungbluth enters his fifth season as an assistant coach for the Gators in 2014-15.
-Jungbluth works with the sprinters.
+Steve Jungbluth enters his sixth season as an assistant coach for the Gators in 2015-16.
+Jungbluthworks with the sprinters.

 In 2012-13, Jungbluth guided Hinds to seven All-America honors and three SEC titles.
 For her efforts, Hinds was named the SEC Female Freshman of the Year.
 In addition on the women’s squad, Jungbluth coached Ellese Zalewski to swim UF’s second fastest time in the 50-yard free (22.04) at the 2013 NCAA Championships.
 On the men’s side, deBorde finished runner-up in the 50-yard free (19.12) at the 2013 SEC Championships and fifth in the same event at NCAA’s.
 Also, Pawel Werner won the 200-yard free (1:33.23) at SEC’s and earned four All-America honors at the national meet.